Leesburg Quaker Colored

 - School was sold at public action April 4, 1959 at noon on the steps of the courthouse of Loudoun County, Leesburg.

-- The first known local Black teacher was the Reverend William L. Robey, at Leesburg’s graded school.
+- The first known local Black teacher was the Reverend William L. Robey, at Leesburg’ graded school.
 The Washingtonian on June 22, 1866 states: “ William Robey has for more than a year past been teaching a large number of freed boys and girls, and I think with considerable success.”